Contact

 Bio

 I'm Robin.
 I do research in Human-Computer Interaction at the intersection of social computing and accessibility.
 I ask how we can best represent disability and older age in systems.
 I design, build, and study systems to better support technology use (and non-use) by older adults and people with vision impairments.
-Most recently, I have investigated the role of accessible voice communities through voice assistants and Interactive Voice Response tools and how these technologies support or do not support social and informational needs.
-My research team of postdocs and students are also working on projects related to obfuscation and AI visual access, care platforms and labor, memory and digitization, and mitigating information uncertainty in conversational technologies.
+Most recently, I have investigated the role of accessible conversational technologies including large language models, voice assistants, and Interactive Voice Response tools, asking how these technologies support or do not support social and informational needs.
+My research team of postdocs and students are also working on projects related to obfuscation and AI visual access, care platforms and labor, memory and digitization, older age and digital harms, accessible large language models, and mitigating information uncertainty in conversational technologies.
+I am not admitting Ph.D. students for the 2025 application cycle (for students applying to start in Fall of 2026).

-I am an Assistant Professor at University of Michigan's School of Information (UMSI).
+I am an Associate Professor at University of Michigan's School of Information (UMSI).
 In 2021, I co-founded the Accessibility, HCI, and Aging (AHA!) lab across the School of Information, Department of Computer Science and Engineering, and STAMPS School of Art & Design.
-I also hold affiliate positions in the Center for Ethics, Society, and Computing (ESC), the Digital Studies Institute (DSI), the Michigan Center on the Demography of Aging (MiCDA), and the Insititute for Healthcare Policy and Innovation (IHPI).
-My research has been funded by the NSF, Google, NIH, and the Retirement Research Foundation.
-I have also worked at Google as a visiting researcher and Microsoft Research, Facebook, and IBM Research as a user experience researcher.
+I also hold affiliate positions in the Center for Ethics, Society, and Computing (ESC, pronounced "escape"), the Digital Studies Institute (DSI), the Michigan Center on the Demography of Aging (MiCDA), and the Insititute for Healthcare Policy and Innovation (IHPI).
+My research has been funded by an NSF CAREER award, Google, NIH, and the Retirement Research Foundation.
+I have also worked at Google as a visiting researcher and held user experience research positions at Microsoft Research, Facebook, and IBM Research.
+I am a recipient of the Anita Borg Early Career Award, awarded by the Computing Research Association and the Henry Russell Award, awarded by the University of Michigan.

 I was awarded a President's Postdoctoral Fellowship at the University of Michigan and hold a Ph.D. in Technology and Social Behavior from Northwestern University, M.S. in Human-Centered Computing from UMBC, and B.S. in Computer Science from the University of Maryland.